 In a single store-bought loaf of bread, there are more ingredients listed that I DON’T know than I DO know.

-POTATO BUTTERMILK BREAD
+BUTTERMILK POTATO BREAD

 - Made of simple, easy-to-find ingredients